CrowdStrike/foundry-sample-servicenow-itsm/README.md

 ## About this app

-The ServiceNow ITSM Helper Foundry app automates the integration between ServiceNow and CrowdStrike's Fusion SOAR platform, streamlining IT Service Management workflows.
+The ServiceNow ITSM and SIR Foundry app automates the integration between ServiceNow and CrowdStrike's Fusion SOAR platform, streamlining IT Service Management workflows.

 For more information about this app:
 - [User Documentation](USERDOCS.md) - Detailed user guide with setup instructions, use cases, and configuration options